 In 1970, Msgr.
 Colgan and John Haffert solicited the Blue Army members and, with an initial down payment from John Haffert, they purchased the ancient, miraculous, Russian Icon known as the Icon of Kazan from an English woman.
 It was displayed in Domus Pacis until the early 1990’s when it was requested by Pope John Paul II who returned it to the Russia Orthodox Church in 2004.

 Msgr.
-Harold V. Colgan passed away in April 1972, after living for another 26 years after praying for an extension of his life and in return, a promise to spread devotion to Mary.
-As a Priest who loved baseball, his 26 extra years which included founding the Blue Army with its’ 40 million members and spreading devotion to Mary was the equivalent of winning the World Series.
+Harold V. Colgan passed away in April 1972, living an additional 26 years after praying for an extension of his life and in return, a promise to spread devotion to Mary.
+As a priest who loved baseball, his extra years in which he founded The Blue Army with its 40 million members and spreading devotion to Mary, was the equivalent of winning the World Series.

-In the early 1970’s, John Haffert and his wife donated the farm they owned in Washington, NJ to the Blue Army and a large Church with a towering roof and a large statue of Mary at the peak 130’ above ground was erected on the property.
-It is known today as the National Blue Army Shrine of Our Lady of Fatima, Dedicated to the Immaculate Heart of Mary.
+In the early 1970s, John Haffert and his wife donated the farm they owned in Washington, NJ to The Blue Army.
+A large church with a towering roof and 24′ bronze statue of Mary at the peak 130’ above ground was erected on the property.
+It is known today as the National Blue Army Shrine of Our Lady of Fatima, dedicated to the Immaculate Heart of Mary.

-John went on to write a number of books including “Dear Bishop” which is a history of the Blue Army from its’ founding in 1947 until 1982.
+John went on to write more than 30 books, including “Dear Bishop,” which is a history of The Blue Army from its founding in 1947 until 1982.
 He was able to witness the fall of the Communist Soviet Union in 1991 and nine months later, with a few hundred others, returned to Red Square in Moscow openly carrying a statue of Our Lady of Fatima.
 With the efforts of millions of Blue Army members praying and making sacrifices, he was witnessing the start of the conversion of Russia as promised by Our Lady of Fatima following the Consecration of Russia by Pope John Paul II with the Bishops of the world on March 25, 1984.